Panama PEO & Employer of Record Services

-The economy of Panama, with a 5-year compound annual growth of 7.9% and per capita income of $21,765, is one of the fastest growing economies in the world.
-The country’s economy is largely based on the robust services sector that contributes more than 75% to GDP.
-Other major sectors include banking, logistics, the Colon Free Trade Zone, flagship registry, and tourism.
+The economy of Panama is one of the fastest-growing economies in the world.
+The country has a 5-year compound annual growth of 5.8% and a per capita income projected to be $13,200 in 2020.
+Panama’s economy is largely based on the robust services sector that contributes to over 75% of the country’s GDP.
+Other major sectors include banking, logistics, the Colon Free Trade Zone flagship registry, and tourism.
 Also, several important infrastructure development projects have bolstered Panama’s economic growth.
 Reforms such as easing the process of setting up business and reduction of corporate tax have contributed to economic growth.

 US Dollars, Panamanian Balboa